Country Living

 Agriculture

-• Iowa County Home Rule prohibits the County from enforcing a county building code against farmhouses or other farm buildings which are “primarily adapted for use for agricultural purposes, while so used or under construction for that use” (See ICS 331.304 (2) (b)).
+• Iowa County Home Rule prohibits the County from enforcing county building codes against farmhouses or other farm buildings which are “primarily adapted for use for agricultural purposes, while so used or under construction for that use” (See ICS 331.304 (2) (b)).
 An application should be filled out so that the County can make the appropriate determination as to whether the project/improvements are exempt from the county construction code.

 • Be aware that agricultural activities nearby may generate noise, light, dust, and odors.
 This may include: